macbaszii/FetchFunny/README.md

 # Fetch Funny

 ### Prerequisite for running this project
+  - Xcode 10
-  - Cocoapods for Dependencies Management
+  - Cocoapods

 ### Before run the project
   - $ pod install